Global existence for non-homogeneous incompressible inviscid fluids in presence of Ekman pumping: Toolbox

 \begin{cor} Let $(s,p, r)\in\R\times[1,+\infty]^2$ be such that that $s > 0$.
 Then, for any $f$ and $g$ belonging to $L^\infty\cap B^s_{p,r}$, the product $fg$ also belongs to that space and we have

 \end{cor}

-We remark that the spaces $B^0_{p,r}$ are \emph{not} Banach algebras, as the continuity of the remainder operator $\mc R(f,g)$ with values in $B^0_{p,r}$ fails in this case.
+We remark that in the spaces $B^0_{p,r}$ the product is \emph{not} continuous, as the continuity of the remainder operator $\mc R(f,g)$ with values in $B^0_{p,r}$ fails in this case.
 However, following the analysis in \cite{D:F}, we remark some information can still be obtained in some special cases, which we now highlight.
 We focus on the case $B^0_{\infty,1}$, in the end the only relevant one for our scopes.

 First of all, by requiring some better regularity for $g$, we can replace estimate \eqref{alg:prop:2} by \tsl{e.g.}

 On the other hand, we can use some special structure in presence of differentiation.
 More precisely, for a function $ f \in B^{1}_{\infty,1}$ and a vector field $ G \in B^{0}_{\infty,1} $ such that $ \div(G) = 0 $, we can use the Bony decomposition \eqref{eq:bony} and write